Personal Training Permits

 - To ensure there are adequate facilities at the reserve to accommodate the booking

 Please note, each permit entitles the Personal Trainer to conduct up to 10 session per week.
 Any requests above the 10 sessions would not be considered.
-The reserves are already at full capacity, with community sporting clubs and community use continuing to grow.
-Any additional use of the grounds, puts the reserve under more stress resulting in more maintenance and in some case the reserve being closed.
+The reserves are already at full capacity with community sporting clubs and community use continuing to grow.
+Any additional use of the grounds puts the reserve under more stress, resulting in more maintenance and in some cases the reserve being closed.

-If you would like to apply for a River and Parks Commercial Recreation Activities Permit, you will need to complete the applications forms.
+If you would like to apply for a permit for personal training, you will need to complete the online Annual River and Parks Commercial Recreation Activities Application Form.
 Please note that all requests are subject to approval from the Reserve Coordinator.

 You will also need to provide the following documents as part of your application: